StevenSrebranig/StevenSrebranig/README.md

 Creative Work

-Author of Never Broken, Edna Regina, and other literary works exploring identity, coherence, and perception.
+Author of *Never Broken*, *Edna Regina*, and other literary works exploring identity, coherence, and perception.

 Code & Publications

+All research tools, papers, and technical whitepapers are available on GitHub and Zenodo.
+MIT-licensed and openly accessible.

 All research tools, papers, and technical whitepapers are available on GitHub and Zenodo.
 MIT-licensed and openly accessible.